NoctisShadow/awesome-github-repos/data.md

 *   [EasyTier/EasyTier](https://github.com/EasyTier/EasyTier) - A simple, decentralized mesh VPN with WireGuard support.

+*   [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with one command. 🤱🏻 一键打包网页生成轻量桌面应用。

 *   [analysis-tools-dev/static-analysis](https://github.com/analysis-tools-dev/static-analysis) - ⚙️ A curated list of static analysis (SAST) tools and linters for all programming languages, config files, build tools, and more.
 The focus is on tools which improve code quality.

 *   [lapce/lapce](https://github.com/lapce/lapce) - Lightning-fast and Powerful Code Editor written in Rust